SumoLogic/terraform-provider-sumologic/website/docs/r/aws_xray_source.html.markdown

 ## Argument reference

-In addition to the common properties, the following arguments are supported:
+In addition to the [Common Source Properties](https://registry.terraform.io/providers/SumoLogic/sumologic/latest/docs#common-source-properties), the following arguments are supported:

  - `content_type` - (Required) The content-type of the collected data.
 This has to be `AwsXRay` for AWS XRay source.
  - `scan_interval` - (Required) Time interval in milliseconds of scans for new data.
 The minimum value is 1000 milliseconds.
 Currently this value is not respected, and collection happens at a default interval of 1 minute.